-While both test cases and test scenarios documentations are essential artifacts in software testing process, test cases give detailed in-depth information on how the test execution should take place.
-Test Scenarios are high-level functional specifications that are obligatory for the testers to concentrate, in order to fulfil the provided requirement descriptions.
+While both test cases and test scenarios documentation are essential artifacts in the software testing process, test cases give detailed, in-depth information on how the test execution should take place.
+Test Scenarios are high-level functional specifications that are obligatory for the testers to concentrate on in order to fulfil the provided requirement descriptions.
 Test case document should have test case name, pre-conditions, post-conditions, description, input data, test steps, expected output, results and status fields for every case, and Test scenario document can be created in any format depending on the test team’s choice.

 Why Test Scenarios?

 - Writing test scenarios helps in identifying the most critical part of the system.

 - The main reason behind writing test scenarios is to verify the complete functionality of the system.

 - Once you have test scenarios, it becomes easy to determine test cases for them.

 - Test scenarios also help in ensuring the business processes are in align and as per the defined flow.